 Not only does our research indicate people with disabilities are more likely to die from COVID-19, they also face greater loss of income than people without disabilities, inaccessible critical health information and reduced access to services and supports.

 To build back a better world following the COVID-19 pandemic it is CBM’s priority to ensure all people with disabilities in the Pacific and Timor-Leste have access to the vaccine, public health services and economic recovery.
-We are working to achieve this through partnering with local organisations of people with disabilities (OPDs) and the Australian Government.
+We are working to achieve this through partnering with local OPDs and the Australian Government.

 Sign up today and lend your voice to advocacy: Advocacy in Australia